Quadratic differentials, measured foliations and metric graphs on punctured surfaces: Introduction

 \section{Introduction}

 A holomorphic quadratic differential on a Riemann surface has associated coordinate charts with transition maps that are half-translations ($z\mapsto \pm z+c$).
 This induces a \textit{singular-flat structure} on the surface, namely, a flat metric with conical singularities, together with a pair (horizontal and vertical) of \textit{measured foliations}.
 These structures have been useful in Teichm\"{u}ller theory, and the study of the mapping class group of a surface (see \cite{FLP}).
-The correspondence between these analytical objects (the differentials) and their induced geometric structures is well-understood for a compact Riemann surface $X$ of genus $g\geq 2$.
-In particular, \cite{HubbMas} proves that the induced map defines a homeomorphism between the space $\mathcal{Q}(X)$ of holomorphic quadratic differentials, and the space of measured foliations $\mathcal{MF}(X)$.
+The correspondence between these analytical objects (the differentials) and their induced geometric structures is well-understood for a closed surface.
+In particular, the work of Hubbard-Masur in \cite{HubbMas} proved that for a fixed compact Riemann surface $X$ of genus $g\geq 2$, assigning the induced horizontal (or vertical) foliation to a holomorphic quadratic differential defines a homeomorphism between the space $Q(X)$, and the space of measured foliations $\mathcal{MF}_g$.
+Moreover, in \cite{GardMas} Gardiner-Masur proved that the pair of horizontal and vertical foliations uniquely determines the complex structure and holomorphic quadratic differential inducing those foliations (see Theorem 3.1 in that paper).
+The main result in this article is the analogue of the Gardiner-Masur theorem for surfaces with punctures.

-In recent work \cite{GuptaWolf2} this has been extended to the case of a punctured surface $S$ of negative Euler characteristic, for the space of meromorphic quadratic differentials with higher order poles at the punctures.
-There, it was shown that the induced map to the space of foliations is not a bijective one, and the fibers were parametrized by some extra parameters at the poles (related to the ``principal part" of the differential).
-This article arose from trying to understand these additional parameters in a more geometric way.

-In this article we give a complete description of this correspondence for a Riemann sphere with two punctures, or in other words, a punctured plane.
-This is the last remaining non-compact surface of finite type to analyze; the planar case, as we shall describe later, was dealt with in the work of Au and Wan in \cite{AuWan2}.

-It is a classical result that for meromorphic quadratic differentials on $\mathbb{C}\mathrm{P}^1$ with up to three punctures with poles of finite order, the induced foliations comprises foliated half-planes and infinite strips; we provide a topological proof (see Proposition \ref{fstruc}).
-This permits a more combinatorial description of their leaf-spaces as finite-edge graphs, which we shall exploit.